 The finance and administration section is responsible for accounting and financial activities such as establishing contracts with vendors, keeping pay records, and accounting for expenditures.
-This section is also responsible for all other administrative requirements and acts as the clearinghouse for documentation during the recovery phase.
-Routine use of ICS facilitates seamless integration of ICS into larger emergencies operations as they evolve.
-The key to ICS is remembering to focus on the functions and where possible, delegate authority to staff essential functions to distribute the workload.
+This section is also responsible for other administrative requirements and acts as the clearinghouse for documentation during the recovery phase.
+ICS facilitates seamless integration of ICS into larger emergencies operations.